 Shake that out and breathe.

-We've done median nerve, radial nerve and ulnar nerve.
+We’ve done median nerve glide, radial nerve glide, and ulnar nerve glide.

 Very simple little exercises.

 Now, what these are good for

 Number one, if you have pain, you can use these for shoulder pain.

 If you don’t have pain, but you have a restricted range of motion, they can also improve that.